nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### How will be the staking and inflation after project Smoosh?

 Nym will run tests to count how much payment comes from the users of the Mixnet and if that covers the reward payments.
-If not, we may need to keep inflation on to secure incentives for high quality gateways in the early stage of the transition.
+If not, we may need to keep inflation on to secure incentives for high quality Gateways in the early stage of the transition.

-### When project smooth will be launched, it would be the mixmining pool that will pay for the gateway rewards based on amount of traffic routed ?
+### When project smooth will be launched, it would be the mixmining pool that will pay for the Gateway rewards based on amount of traffic routed ?

 Yes, the same pool.
 Nym's aim is to do minimal modifications.
-The only real modification on the smart contract side will be to get into top X of 'active set' operators will need to have open gateway function enabled.
+The only real modification on the smart contract side will be to get into top X of 'active set' operators will need to have open Gateway function enabled.

 ### What does this mean for the current delegators?

-From an operator standpoint, it shall just be a standard Nym upgrade, a new option to run the gateway software on your node.
+From an operator standpoint, it shall just be a standard Nym upgrade, a new option to run the Gateway software on your node.
 Delegators should not have to re-delegate.

 ## Legal Questions

 ### Are there any legal concerns for the operators?

-So far the general line is that running a gateway is not illegal (unless you are in Iran, China, and a few other places) and due to encryption/mixing less risky than running a normal VPN node.
+So far the general line is that running a Gateway is not illegal (unless you are in Iran, China, and a few other places) and due to encryption/mixing less risky than running a normal VPN node.
 For mix nodes, it's very safe as they have "no idea" what packets they are mixing.

 There are several legal questions and analysis to be made for different jurisdictions.
 To be able to share resources and findings between the operators themselves we created a [Community Legal Forum](../legal/exit-gateway.md).